VIPriors/vipriors.github.io/index.md

 {% include twitter_sidebar %}

+# Attending

+Please find the Zoom link for the workshop through the ECCV conference platform.

 # Updates

 *Update August 20th*: Please see the updated [full program](#workshop-program) below as well as the [technical reports of the qualified submissions](#challenges).